wavesplatform/docs.wavesplatform/docs/en/ride/v5/variables/readme.md

 # Variables

+:warning: This is the documentation for the Standard Library **version 5**, which is currently available for [Stagenet](/en/blockchain/blockchain-network/) only.
+[Go to Mainnet version](/en/ride/variables/)

 All variables in Ride are _immutable_.
 After definition, the value of the variable does not change.

 Definition and simultaneous initialization of the variable are performed with the help of the `let` [operator](/en/ride/v5/operators/).